Sweet Potato Casserole with Marshmallows

 Total Time 40 minutes

-This post may contain affiliate links.
+Post may contain affiliate links.
 Read my disclosure policy.

-This easy sweet potato casserole with marshmallows is a family favorite made easy with just a few simple ingredients!
+This easy sweet potato casserole with marshmallows is a family favorite made with just a few simple ingredients!
 Sweetened condensed milk is used to make it extra creamy with the perfect amount of sweetness.
 It’s so good you will want a second helping!

 • Make Ahead: Prepare this casserole a day in advance, pop it in the oven on Thanksgiving, and worry about something else on your busy day.